 How to get involved

-If you are interested in finding out more about this strand, or want to get involved in some of our projects please drop us an email: email@example.com
+If you are interested in finding out more about this strand, or want to get involved in some of our projects please email us: email@example.com